lpatmo/make-your-own-microsite-without-spending-a-dime/README.md

 - How do I change the color theme of the site?
 - How do I change the background?
 - How do I change the font style of all my fonts?
-- How do I do something I don't know how to do?
-(Google)
 - How do I make the title bigger?
 - How do I move the sidebar to the left instead of the right?
-- How do I add a bit of spacing between sidebar and the <article>? (padding vs. margin)
+- What if I don't know how to change something?

 ## How do I deploy my site?